sthephanyp/customer-behavior-sql-analysis/README.md

 ## 📁 File Structure

-- `queries/questions.sql`: All final queries used in the analysis
+- `queries/Customer Behavior Analysis.sql`: All final queries used in the analysis
-- `data/schema.png`: (Optional) Visual of database schema
 - `README.md`: Project overview and insights

 ---